Nykenik24/love2d-tools/README.md

 # Roadmap
 - Document nicely every method.
-- Make every module have the same code structure.
+- ~Make every module have the same code structure.~
-- Make the library lightweight.
+- ~Merge all similar modules.~
-- Merge all similar modules.
+- Finish all modules.

 # More information
 ## Inspiration